MicrosoftDocs/winrt-api/windows.applicationmodel.activation/filesavepickeractivatedeventargs.md

-Windows Store app using C++, C#, or Visual Basic typically implement activation points by overriding methods of the [Application](../windows.ui.xaml/application.md) object.
+UWP app using C++, C#, or Visual Basic typically implement activation points by overriding methods of the [Application](../windows.ui.xaml/application.md) object.
 The default template app.xaml code-behind files always include an override for [OnLaunched](../windows.ui.xaml/application_onlaunched.md), but defining overrides for other activation points such as [OnFileSavePickerActivated](../windows.ui.xaml/application_onfilesavepickeractivated.md) is up to your app code.

 All [Application](../windows.ui.xaml/application.md) overrides involved in an activation scenario should call [Window.Activate](../windows.ui.xaml/window_activate.md) in their implementations.